bennzo/cortex/README.md

 * Docker (for container deployment and pipeline script)

 ### Quickstart:
-1. Clone the repository, run the included script and follow the instructions to get the pipeline running:
+1. Clone the repository, set up and run the virtual environment:
     ```bash
     git clone https://github.com/bennzo/cortex.git
     cd cortex
-    ./scripts/run-pipeline.sh
+    ./scripts/install.sh
+    source .env/bin/activate
     ```
-2. Set up and run the virtual environment:
+2. Run the included script and follow the instructions to get the pipeline running:
     ```bash
-    ./scripts/install.sh
-    source .env/bin/activate
+    ./scripts/run-pipeline.sh
     ```
 3. Use the Client CLI to upload samples to the server:
     ```bash